PrioritySoftware/PrioritySoftware.github.io/index.md

 Priority Software's REST API leverages the OData protocol to easily enable access to data in **Priority** forms.

 The documentation provides examples of how to request, query, and modify data using the API.

+## Priority SDK

+The Priority SDK covers how to develop custom forms, procedures and reports for Priority.
+Use it to extend and adapt Priority to meet your needs.

 <a  class="inline-link" href="./general">Before you Begin</a>
 <a  class="inline-link" href="./api">Web SDK</a>